SCENE 01 / SOUND RECORDIST TEAM

 Do you provide sound teams for international co-productions?

 Yes.
-Our sound teams are experienced working with international productions filming in Spain.
-They're comfortable with varied workflows, international crew integration, and can communicate in English as well as Spanish.
+Our sound teams are skilled working with global shoots filming in Spain.
+They're comfortable with different workflows, global crews integration, and can communicate in English as well as Spanish.

 Productions in Spain that need this often pair it with Boom Operators, Wireless Audio Systems, and Location Sound Services for full coverage.
 Most projects also draw on Sound & Audio and Lighting & Grip.